Create a single directory

 nc

-Read and write data across network connections (netcat).
+Read and write data across network connections (aka netcat).
+Great for testing ports and sockets.